predictiveworks/cdap-spark/README.md

 >This project aims to prove that nowadays all technical building blocks exist to build a unified corporate data analytics environment, *based on approved libraries*, and, with a visual interface to build data pipelines without any coding experience.

-The image below illustrates a 3-phase approach how existing distributed analytics libraries can be transformed into pluggable components for flexible pipeline orchestration.
+The image below illustrates a 3-phase approach how existing distributed analytics libraries can be transformed into pluggable components to support flexible pipeline orchestration.

 <img src="https://github.com/predictiveworks/cdap-spark/blob/master/images/steps-to-visual-analytics.png" width="800" alt="Visual Analytics">

+**CDAP Spark** is an implementation of this approach and covers the modules for comprehensive unified analytics:

 ## Modules